How to scrape Google Search with Python (Step-by-step guide)

 Selenium and undetected_chromedriver

-We’ll be using Selenium as Google Search now requires Javascript rendering to be turned on.
+We’ll be using Selenium as Google Search now requires JavaScript rendering to be turned on.

 pip install selenium undetected-chromedriver